How to Count Unique Names in Excel (6 Simple Methods)

 Where,

-• This resulting array is fed to the FREQUENCY function which returns an array of numbers that indicate a count for each number in the array of data
+• This resulting array is fed to the FREQUENCY function which returns an array of numbers that represent a count for each number in the array of data.

-• Finally the outer IF function indicates each unique value to 1 and duplicate value to 0.
+• Finally, the outer IF function indicates each unique value as 1 and each duplicate value as 0.

 SUM with FREQUENCY and MATCH Formula to Count Unique Names